Billing Rules (Advanced)

 How it works:

-- If a maximum is provided, scaling applies only when exceeded
+- If a threshold is provided, scaling applies only to the amount that exceeds the threshold.

-- If no maximum is provided, scaling always applies
+- If no threshold is provided, scaling always applies

 - Scaling occurs after all charges are summed